 James W. Winkelman

-James is the senior sales manager for Laundry Concepts for the Midwest region.
+James is the president and owner of Laundry Solutions Group.
 He has been employed in the commercial laundry industry since the early 1970′s and previously owned an appliance service company.
-He formerly co-chaired the Neuqua Valley High School Band Parent Association’s Ways and Means Committee, and served as President and Vice President for the Indiana Coin Laundry Association.
+He formerly co-chaired the Neuqua Valley High School Band Parent Association’s Ways and Means Committee and served as President and Vice President for the Indiana Coin Laundry Association.
 James also started and served as Scout Master for Naperville Boy Scout Troop 89.
 Interest and involvement with therapeutic horseback riding began in the late ’80s and he volunteered with the now dissolved Friends of Handicapped Riders.

 Russell Brown is a retired business manager who has held senior management positions with leading companies including Sears.
 His experience at Sears included leading 3 stores as a General Manager as well as responsibility for the merchandising of a 33-store region as a Regional Merchandise Manager.